sysdiglabs/scan-action/README.md

 Path to Dockerfile.
 Example: `"./Dockerfile"`.

-### `pull-from-registry`

-Pull container image from registry instead of using a locally built image.
-It takes precedence over any 'input-type'.

 ### `ignore-failed-scan`

 Don't fail the execution of this action even if the scan result is FAILED.

 ### `input-type`

-Source of the image.
+If specified, where should we scan the image from.
 Possible values:
+* pull            Pull the image from the registry.
+                  Default if not specified.
 * docker-daemon   Get the image from the Docker daemon.
                   The docker socket must be available at /var/run/docker.sock
 * cri-o           Get the image from containers-storage (CRI-O and others).